Jacque Lynn Schultz, C.P.D.T., Companion Animal Programs Adviser. National Outreach

 By far the most common digger is the bored dog.
 Without anything to sustain his attention, the bored canine wiles away his time outdoors by excavating the yard.
 Why?
 Because it’s there, and digging gives him something to do.
 A bored digger is often an adolescent but can be nearly any age.
 Social isolation can also trigger this behavior.

 Two options are available to stop the digging—extinguish the need to dig or channel the behavior into an appropriate outlet.
-If your hot husky is digging cooling pits, keep him inside in the air conditioning during the hottest times of the day, or set up a refreshing kiddie pool for him.
-If your Jack Russell terrier is on mole patrol, call in a professional pest removal service.
-For the intact (un-neutered) male dog who digs to break free and consort with “the ladies,” book him a date with the veterinary surgeon.
-The desire to roam is considerably diminished by neutering.
+If your hot Husky is digging cooling pits, keep him inside in the air conditioning, limit his outdoor time during warm weather or set up a refreshing kiddie pool for him.
+If your Jack Russell terrier is on mole patrol, consult a professional on humane, dog-safe mole deterrents.
+As always, make sure your dog is spayed or neutered.
+Among other health and behavioral benefits, a neutered dog is also less likely to dig.

-If your dog digs because he’s bored or lonely isolated in the backyard, train him to behave when home alone, and keep him indoors.
+If your dog digs because he’s bored in the backyard, keep him indoors.
 When you do give him backyard access, go out with him and throw a ball, toss a Frisbee, or practice obedience commands.
 Hide biscuits around the yard and encourage him to track them down.
 Go for a walk together.
-Invite neighborhood dogs over for a play date.
+If your dog enjoys playing with other dogs, invite neighborhood dogs over for a play date.
 When a dog is kept busy and mentally stimulated, he’s less apt to dig.